directus/directus/docs/cloud/accounts-and-teams.md

 ![Inviting a Team Member](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/inviting-a-team-member-20220225A.webp)

-All members of a team can invite new members via email.
-Each invited user will be emailed with a link to accept the invitation and join the team.
+All members of a Team can invite new Members via email.
+Each invited user will be emailed with a link to accept the invitation and join the Team.

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.